 Section 3.
 Arbitration.
-If the grievance remains unsettled, either party may, within ten (10) working days after the reply of the health administrator or his designee is due, by written notice to the other, request arbitration.
+If the grievance remains unsettled, either party may, within ten (10) working days after the reply of the health administrator or their designee is due, by written notice to the other, request arbitration.
 The arbitration proceeding shall be conducted by an arbitrator to be selected by the Employer and the Association within five (5) working days after notice has been given.
 If the parties fail to select an arbitrator, the State Employment Relations Board shall be requested by either or both parties to provide a panel of five (5) arbitrators.
 Both the Employer and the Association shall have the right to strike two (2) names from the panel.
-The party requesting arbitration shall strike the first name.
-The process will be repeated and the remaining person shall be the arbitrator.
+The party requesting arbitrator.
 The arbitrator shall begin taking evidence and testimony as soon as practical after their selection.
 The arbitrator shall render a decision no later than twenty (20) calendar days after the conclusion of the final hearing.
 The power of the arbitrator shall be limited to interpreting this agreement and determining if it has been violated and to resolving the grievance within the terms of this agreement.
 The decision of the arbitrator shall be binding on both parties.
 The cost of the arbitration shall be borne equally by both parties.
 Each party shall be responsible for costs of presenting its own case to arbitration.

-ARTICLE 20 - SCOPE OF AGREEMENT
+ARTICLE 21 - SCOPE OF AGREEMENT

-This document constitutes the sole and complete agreement between the Association and the Employer and embodies all the terms and conditions governing the employment of employees in the negotiating unit.
+This document constitutes the sole and complete agreement between the Association and the Employer and embodies all the terms and conditions governing the employment of employees in the bargaining unit.
 The parties acknowledge that they have had the opportunity to present and discuss proposals on any subject, which is or may be subject to negotiation.
 Any prior written or unwritten commitment or agreement between the Employer and the Association or any individual employee on a matter specifically covered by this agreement is hereby superseded by the terms of this agreement.

-ARTICLE 21 - SAVINGS CLAUSE
+ARTICLE 22 - SAVINGS CLAUSE